pg-support/supt-km/docs/5. Systems & Resources/Systems/Aftership Operation.md

 - If you select 'Replace with the same item', make sure to select the item that you'll be replacing with.

   (Currently, this function has no affect and is for record only, as we still need to submit a request for replacement via the PG Supt-Logistics Form.
 Refer to [[Resend & Replacement]] for further details.)

+  (If there is no stock available for the replacement item, you can select a different color as a workaround in order to proceed creating the return label.)

 ![[Screen Shot 2023-04-24 at 3.02.44 PM.png]]

 - Once confirm all the details for the return, hit 'Submit'.